How Can the Licensee And Licensor Be Benefited in Patent licensing ?

 Generally, depending upon the negotiation between both the parties royalties are a combination of the above types of payments.

-- Royalty Triggering Event – The triggering of the royalty event occurs when a stressful situation is developed between the licensing parties with regards to the nature and timing of the event.
+- Royalty Triggering Event – The triggering of the royalty event occurs when a stressful situation is developed between the Patent licensing parties with regards to the nature and timing of the event.
 The first side of the event is when licensee wishes to pay the licensor on the sale of the item or after receiving payments from its clients.
 Further, the licensee desires not to pay any royalty if the protected innovation is used in quality control and product testing.
 The second side of the event is where the licensor desires to receive the royalties at the early days of the production by the licensee, regardless of the sale or usage of the product and independent of the revenue generated by the licensee.

 - Royalty Base – Royalties can be estimated as a percentage of sales, yet frequently few items are used and sold as a major part of a bigger item.
 In such a case, one must decide the worth of the protected item to the whole product for determining the royalties.